Eschatologue/CM_wiki/docs/spells/6th-level.md

 You are immune to cold damage and have resistance to fire damage.
 You can move across difficult terrain created by ice or snow without spending extra movement.
 The ground in a 10-foot radius around you is icy and is difficult terrain for creatures other than you.
 The radius moves with you.
 You can use your :rsc-action: **Action** to create a 15-foot cone of freezing wind extending from your outstretched hand in a direction you choose.
-Each creature in the cone must make a Constitution Saving Throw.
+Each creature in the cone must make a Constitution :d20-save: **Saving Throw**.
 A creature takes 4d6 cold damage on a failed save, or half as much damage on a successful one.
 A creature that fails its save against this effect has its speed halved until the start of your next turn.

 ### Investiture of Stone
 *6th-level Transmutation*